 Merely monitoring denials is not enough.

-The rate payors are denying claims continues to increase, putting millions of dollars at risk for providers each year.
+The rate payers are denying claims continues to increase, putting millions of dollars at risk for providers each year.
 Providers need effective denial prevention strategies to combat these trends.
 As payor tactics continue to change, providers must quickly adapt to prevent unnecessary lost revenue and ensure they can continue delivering on their missions in their communities.
 Addressing these three critical areas will strengthen the foundation of your prevention and reimbursement program.

 Are you confident in your denial prevention strategy?
 If not, there’s no time to waste.